apache/trafficserver/doc/developer-guide/api/functions/TSRPCRegister.en.rst

    An opaque pointer to an internal representation of rpc::RPCRegistryInfo.
 This object contains context information about the RPC handler.

+.. type:: TSRPCHandlerOptions

+   This class holds information about how a handler will be managed and delivered when called.
+The JSON-RPC manager would use this object to perform certain validation.

+   .. var:: bool restricted

+      Tells the RPC Manager if the call can be delivered or not based on the config rules.

 .. type::  void (*TSRPCMethodCb)(const char *id, TSYaml params);

    JSONRPC callback signature for method.